livchits/personal-page/README.md

 # My personal page and portfolio

-I handcrafted this web from scratch with HTML, TailwindCSS with some plugins and JavaScript, and using Parcel as a bundler.
+I handcrafted this web from scratch using HTML, TailwindCSS with some plugins, and JavaScript.
+Parcel is used as a bundler.

 You can visit it [here](https://lucasdev.me).